 Once a facility decides to participate, they need to determine if they will have dedicated staff to perform that data abstraction or rely on external support.
 In either case, specialized clinical data experts are needed for data that cannot be automatically imported from the EMR.

 While there are advantages to both approaches, outsourcing data abstraction allows facilities to use their resources for quality improvement initiatives and patient care.
-Q-Centrix plays a crucial role in offloading data abstraction and providing a team of experts who ensure accurate and high-quality data entry.
+Q-Centrix provides a comprehensive clinical data registry solution, helping hospitals offload abstraction and maintain high data integrity, and providing a team of experts who ensure accurate and high-quality data entry.

 Using the data